fardeenhasib/NLP-Final-Report/README.md

 python run_model_without_disease_infused.py --type {model_type}
 ```

-###To finetune the model with breast cancer infused knowledge,
+### To finetune the model with breast cancer infused knowledge,
 ```
 python run_model_w_breast_knowledge.py --type {model_type}
 ```

+## Extensive deatils on the project can be found in the report.pdf file